Llechuga03/EC530_HW1/README.md

 # EC530_HW1
 Objective for the Assignment:  If the user gives you two arrays of geo location, match each point in the first array to the closest one in the second array.
 Code is written in C++ and uses the Haversine Formula as the method for finding shortest distance between two GPS points.
-The equation is provided below as well as in the .c file itself.
+The equation is provided below as well as in the .cpp file itself.

 Haversine Formula: d = 2R * arcsin(sqrt(sin²(Δφ/2) + cos(φ1) * cos(φ2) * sin²(Δλ/2)))